haydensprinkle/100DaysOfCode/README.md

     -Did research on the differences between various CSS frameworks including Bootstrap and Tailwind, also diving into the paradigms of object-oriented CSS and utility-first CSS
     -Practiced flexbox positioning with Flexbox Froggy
     -Contacted an open-source project (if-me.org) about joining as a contributor

+Day 5 (01/05/2021)

+    -Accepted as contributor for if-me.org
+    -Attempted to get if-me project set up with Docker, got confused somewhere along the line and failed miserably -Reached out for help from the if-me dev community, waiting for a response -Finished the hell out of Flexbox Froggy to feel good about myself